virgo47/javasimon/README.md

 ## Why Java Simon?

-Back in 2008 we wanted to use something like JAMon for our products originally, but we lacked two important features:
+Back in 2008 we wanted to use something like JAMon for our products originally, but we missed two important features:

 * better way (or any way for that matter) to organize all those monitors;
 * nanosecond resolution.